rdfostrich/article-jws2018-ostrich/content/conclusions.md

 ## Conclusions
 {:#conclusions}

-In this article, we introduced a RDF archive storage method with accompanied algorithms for evaluating VM, DM and VQ queries.
+In this article, we introduced a RDF archive storage method with accompanied algorithms for evaluating VM, DM and, VQ queries.
 Our storage technique is a hybrid of the IC/CB/TB approaches, because we store sequences of snapshots followed by delta chains.
 Our current implementation does however only support a single snapshot and delta chain.
 These delta chains are stored together in a timestamp-based tree.